unccv/course_project/README.md

 As part of this course, students work to build a solution to a **real computer vision problem** as part of a semester-long group project.
 The technology developed by the companies shown above is intended to show the broad range of possible computer vision applications, and give a little taste for what's happening in the industry right now.
 Of course, these companies have built some truly remarkable technology that will take longer than a single semester to implement.
 However, all these companies did start somewhere, likely with a simple demo, or **Minimum Viable Product (MVP)**.

 This is the project.
-Find a real problem, and create a MVP that provides real value /simple demo for someone.
+Find a real problem, and create a MVP/Simple demo that provides real value for someone.

 Projects will be broken into and evaluated on 6 milestones: